kaylajgranados/books_to_read/README.md

 This project represents one evening spent writing Python pandas code to analyze my Goodreads "To Read" list.
 I plan on revisitng this to add matplotlib visualizations and clean up the code.

 As an avid reader, I found myself with over 500 books shelved as "To Read" in Goodreads.
-It became challenging to sort this list in order to find my next read.
+It became challenging to sort through this list to find my next read.
 I'm hoping to use my Python skills to solve this problem.

 # Dataset